jonathanengelbert/automated_geocoder/README.md

 * Syntax of all scripts observes Python3 rules, EXCEPT for automated_geocoder.py, which calls for user input with strict Python2 syntax.
-If environment uses Python 3, line 9 must be altered to reflect new syntax (raw_input ---> input)
+If environment uses Python3, line 50 must be altered to reflect new syntax (raw_input ---> input)

 * Program overwrites all data everytime is processed